EdgeTX/edgetx-sdcard-sounds/README.md

 #### SCRIPTS

-Inside the language folder (only in `en` for now) there is a folder called `SCRIPTS`, which has audio files for commonly used LUA scripts.
+Inside the language folder there is a folder called `SCRIPTS`, which has audio files for commonly used LUA scripts.
 These audio files are generated with the same voice as the other audio files of their language pack.
 Each script has their own folder.

 ##### BETAFLIGHT